michaldivis/ocean/README.md

 }
 ```

-### DesktopApp project
+## DesktopApp project

 Now let's configure the database from the desktop project.

 Let's first add a reference to the Data project.

-In order to configure the database connection before we need to use, we'll make all the call in the `App.xaml.cs` file.
+To configure the database connection before we need to use, we'll make all the call in the `App.xaml.cs` file.

 Add a method called `ConfigureDatabase`, that will contain the configration.